 Brown recluse spiders are most commonly found in the Midwest above the Gulf of Mexico.
 While many people may not even notice if they've been bitten by a brown recluse, depending on how much venom was injected and the individual's sensitivity a bite can result in a slowly healing deep wound or death.
-Because of the potential danger of these spiders, it is important to know what spiders appear similar to the brown recluse in order to make a correct identification.
+There are several brown recluse look-alike spiders.
+Because of the potential danger of these spiders, it is important to know what spiders are mistaken for the brown recluse in order to make a correct identification.

 Southern House Spider